antronerds/r2-tutorials/docs/Analysing_Time_Series.md

 ---------------

 1. The module "correlate" the results with dataset compares the resulting genelist with a dataset of interest.
-Go back to the screen/tab where of the generated gene-list (see figure 6.)
+Go back to the screen/tab of the generated gene-list (see figure 6.)
     Clicking the correlate with dataset button in the left menu redirects to a new screen.
 Choose the Tumor Breast - Iglehart - 123 - MAS5.0 - u133p2 in field 2, in field 3 , choose "relate to differential expression" and click next.